-I am lecturer in English Literature, specialising in both William Shakespeare and modern/contemporary Irish literature.
+I am lecturer in English Literature, specialising in both modern/contemporary Irish literature and William Shakespeare.
 My research is infused by interests in literary theory, particularly poststructuralism, and I seek to deconstruct theory as much as the literature I examine.

-I have written a monograph manuscript Remember, remember: Shakespeare, memory and modern Irish literature is under contract with Manchester University Press (forthcoming, 2020).
+My monograph Shakespeare, memory and modern Irish literature is under contract with Manchester University Press (forthcoming, 2020).
 In the book I examine the remembered presence of Shakespeare in Irish writers including James Joyce, J. M. Synge, John Banville, Samuel Beckett, Edna O’Brien, W. B. Yeats and Seamus Heaney.
-I have a co-edited book (with Dr Stanley van der Ziel) on Shakespeare and Contemporary Irish Literature due out in 2018 with Palgrave Macmillan.
-I have published variously on Shakespeare, Joyce and John McGahern, with publications forthcoming on Edna O’Brien, Eavan Boland and Ciaran Carson.
+My co-edited (with Dr Stanley van der Ziel) Shakespeare and Contemporary Irish Literature was released in 2018 (Palgrave Macmillan).
+I have published variously on Shakespeare, Joyce, John McGahern, Eavan Boland and Ciaran Carson.

-For my next project I plan a focus on thanatology in the fiction writing of John Banville.
-I will use a set of poststructural frameworks to consider death as extreme as sociological fact and literary catalyst—with other categories in between.
-I will formally inaugurate this project in summer 2018 when I will be Visiting Fellow at the W.B.
+For my next project I plan a focus on thanatology in the fiction of contemporary writer John Banville.
+I will use a set of poststructural frameworks to consider death as extreme as sociological fact and literary catalyst.
+I formally inaugurated this project in summer 2018 when I was a visiting lecturer to the W.B.
 Yeats Chair at the University of São Paulo, Brazil.
 In 2020, I will co-edit a special issue of the Brazilian Journal of Irish Studies (ABEI) on John Banville.

 I am interested in supervising projects on: